-- With 25% of the world’s prisoners and 5% of the world’s population the United States has the highest incarceration rate in the world.
+- With 25% of the world’s prisoners and 5% of the world’s population, the United States has the highest incarceration rate in the world.

 The Criminal (In)Justice Circle believes that this status quo is unacceptable for our country.
-We want to strategically address the unjust incarceration and warehousing of people of color.
-Additionally, we aim to expose, report, and prevent human rights abuses inside prisons, and we support the civil rights of formerly incarcerated women, men, and children.
+We want to strategically address the unjust incarceration and warehousing of people of color, as well as support the civil rights and leadership of formerly incarcerated people.

 In May 2010 we traveled to the Central California Women’s Facility in Chowchilla, CA – the largest prison for women in the world – for a day of meetings with incarcerated mothers in partnership with the Race, Gender and Human Rights Fund of the Women’s Foundation of California.

 In 2011, the Circle provided seed funding to a new platform for collaboration among grassroots criminal justice organizations called Nation Inside.
 This investment helped pave the way for a major victory in 2013 by the Prison Phone Justice campaign, co-led by Nation Inside, the Center for Media Justice, and the Human Rights Defense Center.
 In August of 2013, the Federal Communications Commission voted to reduce prison phone rates from over $1 a minute to less than 14 cents a minute, reduce fees, force companies to provide data, prevent additional fees to deaf inmates, and eliminate kickbacks.
 This will keep more money in the hands of millions of working families – mostly women of color.